rosflight/rosflight_firmware/docs/developer-guide/code-architecture.md

 ### State Manager
 This module is in charge of keeping track of the internal state (armed status, error codes, failsafe, etc.) of the vehicle.
-While only the MAVLink data flow is illustrated on the diagram, all other modules query the state manager to determine the status and act appropriately based on that status.
+While only the comm manager data flow is illustrated on the diagram, all other modules query the state manager to determine the status and act appropriately based on that status.

 The operation of the state manager is defined by the following finite state machine: